Completely (iso-)split scale-invariant Coulomb branch geometries are isotrivial: Completely iso-split scale-invariant CBs are isotrivial

 This example has interesting consequences for the classification of rank-2 $\cN=2$ SCFTs.
 Of the possible genus-2 Riemann surfaces with an enhanced automorphism group (summarized in figure \ref{fig:aut_groups}), all of them, except for those with $\mathrm{Aut}(S)=\Z_{10}$, contain $\Z_2\times\Z_2$ as a subgroup.
 This immediately tells us that these cases are completely decomposable and, therefore, give rise to completely iso-split SK geometries which are isotrivial.
 As such, these cases will be covered by the isotrivial classification presented in the upcoming work \cite{ACDMMTW24}.
 As for the $\Z_{10}$ model, we note that this still fits into the isotrivial regime, due to the fact that the only principally polarized abelian variety with automorphism group $\Z_{10}$ is the Jacobian of $y^2=x(x^5-1)$.
 We therefore conclude that all rank-2 theories with a generically enhanced automorphism group are isotrivial.

 \acknowledgments

 It is a pleasure to thank A. Bourget, S. Cecotti, M. Del Zotto, J. Grimminger, M. Lotito, M. Martone, and Y. Zekai for helpful conversations.
+We also thank the referee for insightful criticisms which were crucial for correcting our arguments.
 This work is supported in part by DOE grant DE-SC1019775.
 RM is also supported by a Knut and Alice Wallenberg Foundation postdoctoral scholarship in mathematics.
 MW is supported by the National Research Foundation of Korea (NRF) Grants RS-2023-00208602 and NRF-2023R1A2C1004965.